Read and Comment on the Draft Statewide Transit Plan Now! Comment Period is December 5th, 2014 through January 4th, 2015.

 The draft Statewide Transit Plan is available for review and comment.
 The public review and comment period lasts for 30 days starting on December 5, 2014 and ending on January 4, 2015.
 Please Click Here to download a copy of the draft Plan.
 The appendices to the draft Statewide Transit Plan are also available by Clicking Here.
 Comments may be submitted through our online comment form through January 4th, 2015.
 Translation services are available on request.
 Please contact Tracey MacDonald at 303-757-9753 or at email@example.com.

-The Division of Transit and Rail (DTR) within the Colorado Department of Transportation (CDOT) has initiated the process of developing the Department’s first Statewide Transit Plan.
+The Division of Transit and Rail (DTR) within the Colorado Department of Transportation (CDOT) has completed the draft of the Department’s first Statewide Transit Plan.
 Using the Plan as a foundation, CDOT will be able to implement policies and strategies for funding enhanced transit services throughout the state.
 These transit services will facilitate mobility for the citizens and visitors of Colorado, offer greater transportation choice to all segments of the state’s population, improve access to and connectivity among transportation modes, relieve congestion, promote environmental stewardship, and improve coordination of service with other providers in an efficient, effective and safe manner.

 Consistent with state law, DTR is responsible for the development of “a statewide transit and passenger rail plan that shall be integrated by the department as an element of the Statewide Transportation Plan.
 The plan shall identify local, interregional, and statewide transit and passenger rail needs and priorities.”
 In 2010, DTR took the first step in achieving this requirement with the development of the Colorado State Freight and Passenger Rail Plan, adopted by the Colorado Transportation Commission in March 2012.
 The next step for the Division is to develop a Statewide Transit Plan.